 Pants, Shorts, Skirts, Dresses and Tunics

-Leggings or yoga pants may be worn if paired with shorts, skirts, dresses or tunics that meet the fingertip standard.
+- Leggings or yoga pants may be worn if paired with shorts, skirts, dresses or tunics that meet the fingertip standard.
+Leggings and yoga pants may not be worn as pants by themselves without appropriate cover up.

 Shoes, Sneakers and Sandals

-During the third trimester of eighth grade, students may wear sweatshirts, fleece, and shirts from their intended secondary schools.
+- Students in 8th grade, third trimester, may wear sweatshirts, fleece, and shirts from their intended secondary schools.

 Dress Code Expectations